Home CountryAustralia Top 20 Famous Young Australian Entrepreneurs

 Janine Allis started selling juice from her home in the year 2000.

-Twenty years later, she has managed to build an empire of 550 Boost juice stores worldwide.
+Twenty years later, she has built an empire of 550 Boost juice franchise stores worldwide.

 She is also the part-owner of Retail Zoo, the parent company of Boost Juice, Salsa’s Fresh Mex Grill, and Cibo Espresso.